The Griot Chronicles

 The Griot Chronicles: A celebration of Black storytelling from the Independent Lens of ITVS.

-JOIN US, as we celebrate the contributions of a stellar group of filmmakers who have all been a part of the ITVS funding process, the Firelight Doc Lab, and have had their film distributed through public media.
+JOIN US, as we celebrate the contributions of a stellar group of filmmakers who have all been a part of the ITVS funding and distribution process and are alumni of the Firelight Doc Lab.

-This event will be hosted by Sharese Bullock-Bailey, the Chief Strategy and Partnership Officer at Ghetto Film School and ITVS Board Member, Sherry Simpson Dean, the Senior Director of Engagement and Impact at ITVS and Noland Walker the Vice President of Content at ITVS.
+This event will be hosted by ITVS featuring Sharese Bullock-Bailey, the Chief Strategy and Partnership Officer at Ghetto Film School, Sherry Simpson Dean, the Senior Director of Engagement and Impact at ITVS and Noland Walker the Vice President of Content at ITVS.

 The program will feature discussions with award-winning filmmakers Stanley Nelson, Loira Limbal, Jacqueline Olive, and Yoruba Richen.